omprakash414/GenomicsWorkshop2026_IISER_Pune/Metagenomic_Preprocessing.md

 ### Requirements

-* Download SPINGO from its GitHub repository.
+* Download SPINGO from its GitHub repository (https://github.com/GuyAllard/SPINGO)
 * Extract the downloaded ZIP file.
 * Download the RDP 16S reference database.
 * Ensure that the SPINGO executable and database paths are correct.